Metformin and bladder infections

 2. Timing: Take Metformin at the same time each day to maintain steady levels in your body and maximize its effectiveness.

-See also Metformin anaphylaxis
+See also Metformin geriatric

 3. Monitoring: Regularly monitor your blood sugar levels while taking Metformin to ensure it is working properly and adjust the dosage if necessary.